Podcastindex-org/podcast-namespace/README.md

    This element specifies a point in time during the podcast that can be linked to directly and optionally supplemented with additional content.
    `start` is required to identify the starting point of the chapter within the podcast.
 Start time is expressed as seconds since the start time of the podcast.
-   `title` is optional and is used as a user facing identifier for this chapter `href` is optional and points to additional user facing content `type` is optional but it is strongly encouraged if `href` is used so that clients can handle the chapter content appropriately
+   `title` is optional and is used as a user facing identifier for this chapter.
+   `href` is optional and points to additional user facing content.
+   `type` is optional but it is strongly encouraged if `href` is used so that clients can handle the chapter content appropriately.

 - **\<podcast:alternateEnclosure type="[mime type]" length="[(int)]" bitrate="[(float)]" title="[(string)]" stream>**[uri of media asset]**\</podcast:alternateEnclosure>**